-- o makes available information about a patriot's vital statistics and service helping internet users determine whether a particular patriot is an ancestor; - o names the child of the patriot through which the line goes for each application, making it easy to order a relevant application and documentation; - indexes more recent descendents for many applications, making it easy to order a relevant application and documentation;
+- makes available information about a patriot's vital statistics and service helping internet users determine whether a particular patriot is an ancestor; - names the child of the patriot through which the line goes for each application, making it easy to order a relevant application and documentation; - indexes more recent descendents for many applications, making it easy to order a relevant application and documentation;

-o identifies each application for which there is documentation on file.
+identifies each application for which there is documentation on file.
 It is great outreach to the public, attracts prospective members, aids chapter registrars and other members who assist applicants, provides important information to members pursuing supplementals, and makes staff more efficient because they can view approved applications and documentation from their desks.
-It is no accident that a tremendous number of our SAR applications rely on DAR applications and documentation rather than SAR applications and documentation.
-We have applications and documentation, but they are not very accessible as many of you remind me.
+It is no accident that a tremendous number of our SAR applications rely on DAR applications and documentation, but they are not very accessible as many of you remind me.